rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

     int colno;
     ENTRY * down;
     struct cHead* next;
-} CHEAD;
+} CHAD;

 // Structure for row headnode
-typedef struct rHead {
+typedef struct read {
     int rowno;
     ENTRY * right;
     struct rHead* next;
 } RHEAD;
 ```
-Since we are using linked lists for implementation of sparse matrix, we need a node which allows us
+Since we are using linked lists to implement a sparse matrix, we need a node that allows us
-to access all the nodes sparse matrix including headers and entries.
+to access all the sparse matrix, including headers and entries.
 So, we create a <i>spmat</i>
 node.
-It should have pointers to first row and the first column and store information regarding
+It should have pointers to the first row and the first column and store information regarding
 the number of rows and columns in the matrix.
 A C-structure to implement it is given below.

 ```